synergyjs/synergyjs.org/pages/api.md

 };
 ```

-The properties you accept here form your custom
-elements _observed attributes_ and your viewmodel
-will be updated automatically whenever any of
-those attributes change.

 Remember that, because these values are provided
 by the author of the document, there's no
 guarantee as to what you will receive, so you
 should _always_...

 - destructure the initial properties to get only
-  the values you want / expect
+  the values you want
 - provide default values to ensure that your
-  custom element still works (or fails gracefully)
+  custom element still works or fails gracefully

 #### Lifecycle Hooks